informaticslab/site/README.md

 By contributing to this project, you grant a world-wide, royalty-free, perpetual, irrevocable, non-exclusive, transferable license to all users under the terms of the [Apache Software License v2](http://www.apache.org/licenses/LICENSE-2.0.html) or later.

-All comments, messages, pull requests, and other submissions received through official White House pages including this GitHub page are subject to the Presidential Records Act and may be archived.
-Learn more http://WhiteHouse.gov/privacy
+All comments, messages, pull requests, and other submissions received through CDC and PHIResearchLab.org pages including this GitHub page are subject to the Presidential Records Act and may be archived.
+Learn more http://cdc.gov/privacy

 ## License

 This project constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC § 105.

-The project utilizes code licensed under the terms of the GNU General Public License and therefore is licensed under ASL v2 or later.
+The project utilizes code licensed under the terms of the Apache Software License and therefore is licensed under ASL v2 or later.

 This program is free software: you can redistribute it and/or modify it under the terms of the Apache Software License version 2, or (at your option) any later version.